-First Tuesdays was designed as a continuing-education opportunity for staff of libraries in Washington State, this free web presentation from 9:00 a.m. to 10:00 a.m.
-(PDT), lets attendees share their skills and successes and learn about new topics.
+First Tuesdays was designed as a continuing-education opportunity for staff of libraries in Washington State.
+This free web presentation, from 9:00 a.m. to 10:00 a.m., allows attendees to share their skills and successes and learn about new topics.
 The special-subject presentations, lasting about 60 minutes, are recorded so that others may listen at their own convenience.

 Join the First Tuesdays email list